Testing donors for SARS-CoV-2

 Verification Typing (VT)

-- Worldwide, it has become increasingly difficult to arrange blood sample collections and shipments from potential donors for VT, because of strict public health guidance, donor willingness and transport challenges.
+- Worldwide, although it has been increasingly difficult to arrange blood sample collections and shipments from potential donors for VT because of strict public health guidance, donor willingness and transport challenges Anthony Nolan has re-started procuring blood samples for VT testing.

 Provisions and cryopreservation